bitrise-io/devcenter/_articles/reviews/android-app-bundle-draft.md

 {% include message_box.html type="note" title="Can I create an Android App Bundle with Android Build Step?" content=" Since the `Android Build` Step uses the `assemble` Gradle command exclusively, you cannot run a `bundle` command with it.
 Use the `Gradle Runner` Step instead!" %}

-## Deploying your Android App Bundle to bitrise.io and to Google Play Store
+## Deploying your Android app bundle to bitrise.io and to Google Play Store

 1. Add the `Deploy to bitrise.io` Step after the `Gradle Runner` Step.
 It uploads the bundle into the[ APPS & ARTIFACTS ](https://devcenter.bitrise.io/builds/build-artifacts-online/)tab on your Build’s page.
 2. Make sure you are in sync with Google Play Store!
 Learn how to